jaavedd9/oci-container-instances/README.md

 # Terraform Automation on Oracle Cloud : Migrate from V1 to V2 with x Container Instances (private network) without service interruption (due to the use of a Loab Balancer (public network) to access them)

-This project has been designed to run outside Oracle OCI Stacks Resource Manager (so simply with terraform).
-Nevertheless you can use it in OCI Stacks Resource Manager but you should comment some lines in 3 files (variables.tf, provider.tf and main.tf).
-In these 3 files I put information on where you need to comment.
+This project has been designed to run inside Oracle OCI Stacks Resource Manager (so simply with terraform).
+Nevertheless you can use it outside OCI Stacks Resource Manager but you should uncomment some lines in 3 files (variables.tf, provider.tf and main.tf).
+In these 3 files I put information on where you need to uncomment.

+Note 1 : You must know Terraform to use id (Terraform Plan, Apply, Delete, ..)

+Note 2 : A new module for the OCI dns is added so the OCI Domain Name will be created automatically.

 ## Prerequisites